 - 1 and a half cups of Worcestershire sauce

-I hope you weren’t expecting that we’d go on a bison hunting expedition!
+I hope you weren’t expecting us to go on a bison-hunting expedition!

 Step 1: Create Your Marinade